 - The DOR sends out postcards to remind drivers when to renew their licenses.
 If your address is incorrect, you won't receive your postcard.

 - The address on your driver's license is also used for vehicle registration purposes.
 Having the incorrect address listed may result in penalties for a delayed registration.

 - As your driver's license is considered legal identification, emergency personnel will use the address listed to find your friends or family if you are ever involved in a serious accident.

-To change the address listed on your driver's license records, complete a Change of Address Form and send it to:
+To change the address listed on your driver's license records, complete a Address Change Request (Form 4160) and send it to:

 - Missouri Department of Revenue